 They are both tart with a high acid content and while it’s possible to eat them raw, they are better combined with sugar and spices for a preserve or juice.

 They are native to South East Asia where the Thai fruit is known as star gooseberry.
 Although they are also a Hawaiian fruit and found through the Caribbean islands.

-Not to be confused with mamey, the most popular fruit in Cuba.
+Not to be confused with mamey, the most popular Cuban fruit.
 Mammee apple is also known as the Santo Domingo apricot or South American apricot.

 I think this better explains it than calling it an apple because it has a pit like an apricot and tastes like an apricot.